frame

 Why not just allow to choose kernel as you allow to choose OS to install on control panel?

-• GiedriusGiedrius Guest
+• GiedriusGiedrius Administrator

 edited April 2019